syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/common/EJ2_ASP.NETCORE/custom-resource-generator.md

 5. Select the required built-in themes from the **Select Themes** option.
 This provides an option to select more than one theme.
 ![ej2 select the inbuilt themes](images/select-inbuilt-themes.png)

-## Download the selected control resources
+## Download the selected Component resources

-After selecting the required control resources, download the custom script and styles from CRG.
+After selecting the required Component resources, download the custom script and styles from CRG.

 Refer to the following steps to download the custom resources in CRG.